RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 Total number of prefixes 1
 ```

 ### Nice unexpected features

- - Docker default network/NAT is working perfectly fine and does not require any additional changes on the system
+Docker default network/NAT is working perfectly fine and does not require any additional changes on the system

 Please continue to the next post, if you want to find more about how
-we connected those L3 SONIC switches to old EVPN/BGP network.
+we connected those L3 SONiC switches to the old EVPN/BGP network.